Rate optimal multiple testing procedure in high-dimensional regression: Simulation

 In Experiments 1, 2, and 4, the proposed UPT method, controls the \mfdr at the $\alpha$-level well; however, its competitor, the BH method, fails to do so.
 The \mfdr of BH can be as large as 20\%.
 The UPT method generally has a larger \atp and a smaller \afp than BH method.
 For instance, when $\tau_p=8$ in Experiment 4, the \atp of the UPT method is 4 more than that of BH method.
 This number is significant given that the signals are rare and weak.
 In all the settings, the BY method is too conservative in terms of controlling the \mfdr and the \atp is too low.

 In these three experiments, the UPT method has smaller \mfdr than that of the BH method.
 We expect to discover even more true positives if we set the \mfdr the same.
-This is done in the next experiment where we keep the setting in Experiment 4 but adjust the nominal \mfdr level of the UPT method such that the empirical \mfdr of the UPT method is the same as that of BH method.
+This is done in the next experiment where we keep the setting in Experiment 4 but adjust the nominal \mfdr level of the UPT method as the empirical \mfdr that of the BH method.
 The difference of \atp for these two methods becomes more significant.

-{\it Experiment 5.} We keep all the settings in Experiment 4 but adjust the nominal \mfdr level of the UPT* and UPT such that the observed \mfdr is the same as that of the BH method.
+{\it Experiment 5.} We keep all the settings in Experiment 4 but adjust the nominal \mfdr level of the UPT* and UPT such that \mfdr is the same as that of the BH method.
 The ATP and AFP are shown in Table \ref{tab:simul:nonGaussianSamemFDR}.
 It is shown that both the UPT* and the UPT discover significantly more signals than the BH method.

 In summary, the UPT method controls the \mfdr well and is more powerful in identifying the true positives.
 We therefore strongly recommend it for testing the hypotheses in the high-dimensional regression models.